Oudenaarde: Newspaper

 Excerpt from the Gazette of Oudenaarde from the year 1855.
 Preserverd in the Ghent University Library.

 Oudenaarde used to have its own newspaper, namely the Gazette van Audenaerde.

 Sports

-The main football club in Oudenaarde is K.S.V.
-Oudenaarde.
+The main football club in Oudenaarde is KSV Oudenaarde.

 The celebrated Tour of Flanders voor Vrouwen, the women's Tour of Flanders cycle race, starts in Oudenaarde every spring.
 The men's Tour of Flanders has passed through Oudenaarde on several occasions, finishing in the town since 2012, and it regularly ascends the Koppenberg hill in the municipality.
 The Koppenbergcross cyclo-cross race, which takes place on the Koppenberg hillside, is part of the BPost Bank Trophy.

 Rhinos Rugby Oudenaarde is a rugby club in Oudenaarde that was voted the coolest club of Flanders in 2018.